-(with optional-purchase QuadraBeamTM transducer)
+(with optional-purchase QuadraBeam PLUSTM transducer)

-Side Beam View is only available if you have connected a QuadraBeamTM transducer accessory and when Transducer Select is set to QuadraBeamTM (see Sonar Menu Tab: Transducer Select).
-The QuadraBeamTM transducer requires a separate purchase.
-This view shows sonar information from both the left and right 90° 455 kHz beams and the 200 kHz down-looking beam in one view.
-The top portion of the display presents a historical log of sonar returns from the 200 kHz down-looking sonar.
-The bottom portion of the display presents a historical log of sonar returns from the 455 kHz right- and left-looking sonar.
-New information appears at the top, and scrolls down the display.
+Side Beam View is only available if you have connected an optional-purchase QuadraBeamTM transducer accessory and when Transducer Select is set to QuadraBeam (see Sonar Menu Tab: Transducer Select).
+The QuadraBeam PLUSTM transducer requires a separate purchase.
+This view shows sonar information from both the left and right 455 kHz beams and the 200 kHz downlooking beam in one view.
+You can customize the way the sonar data is displayed in the Side Beam View to suit your personal preferences.
+Depending on the layout selected from the Quad Layout Sonar X-PressTM menu (only available on the Sonar X-PressTM menu when in Side Beam View), the display will represent the same sonar data in one of the following three layouts: Default, Classic, and Slanted.

+Default layout: The top portion of the display presents a historical log of sonar returns from the 200 kHz down-looking sonar beam.
+New information in the down beam panel scrolls from right to left.
+The bottom portion of the display presents a historical log of sonar returns from the 455 kHz right- and left-looking sonar beams.
+New information in the side beam panels scrolls from the center out.